 Lead Instructors:

-- Dave Mott, PhD '95, FAPhA, RPh, William S. Apple Distinguished Chair
+- Dave Mott, PhD'95, William S. Apple Distinguished Chair, professor, and associate dean for advancement

-Explore the world of pharmacy — visit several interactive stations and get your passport stamped as you learn about the role of pharmacists and the science behind helping people live better, healthier lives.
-You’ll also discover how to identify certain medications, how “compounding” is measured, how best to communicate with patients, and how to prepare and distribute medicines safely.
+Explore the world of pharmacy — visit several interactive stations as you learn about the role of pharmacists and the science behind helping people live better, healthier lives.
+You’ll also discover how to identify certain medications, how custom medication is made, how best to communicate with patients, and how to prepare and distribute medicines safely.
 Plus, enjoy the chance to make your own candy gummy bears — that you can eat — and take home your own lab coat.

 Anticipated Activities:

-- Put yourself in the shoes of a pharmacist during this role-playing exercise with your family member on medication safety
+- Put yourself in the shoes of a pharmacist during a medication safety role-playing exercise.

 Physical Activity Level: Medium